SiteShift/travel-mobile-app/Final-MVP-Checklist.md

 The functionaity is complexy so need to be careful.

-[ ] Make trip image overlay cover the image properly and make sure there is only 1 image overlay per trip image.
+[x] Make trip image overlay cover the image properly and make sure there is only 1 image overlay per trip image.
 This needs to be coded carefully, cleanly and optimised for performance.
+  ✅ Implemented 2025-08-14: Ensured a single decorative overlay per trip card and removed redundant spine image layer to cut overdraw.
+Kept left-edge inner shadow and gradient for the book effect.
+Updated in `app/(tabs)/index.tsx`.

+  ✅ Performance tuning 2025-08-14: Home carousel smoothness
+  - Rasterized card wrappers (`renderToHardwareTextureAndroid`, `shouldRasterizeIOS`) for cheaper 3D transforms
+  - Image loading priority now favors active/adjacent cards; distant cards downgraded to `low` and use `recyclingKey` for reuse
+  - Maintained virtualization (initialNumToRender=3, maxToRenderPerBatch=2, windowSize=2, removeClippedSubviews) and native-driven scroll
+  - No visual or functional changes to interactions or design